ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 Sep 20 18:10:40 ts2 OpenSM[3527]: SM port is down#012
 ```

-If the above steps are done also on an other node the following message can  be
+If the above steps are also performed on another node, the following message is
-seen:
+displayed:

 ```bash
 Sep 20 18:38:50 ts2 OpenSM[3527]: Entering MASTER state#012